Keeping Track of Kootenay Lake’s Rich History

 We are always looking for people to help us manage the thousands of historical objects on and off the ship.
 Get lost in the fascinating stuff of the past.

 Functions of Our Board

-The Board of Directors is a working board that administers the society and head the various committees.
+The Board of Directors is a working board that administers the society and heads the various committees.
 These are the people who guide the Society and act as custodians to the oldest intact passenger sternwheeler in the world.
 While a Board position tends to be a bit more demanding, the rewards are highly fulfilling.
 Please contact us if you are interested in a leadership role.

-Co-Chair: Gillian Froese
+President: Gillian Froese

 Secretary: Elizabeth Scarlett